-Custom metadata provided through the API overwrites existing metadata.
-For example, passing empty name and description fields with an empty array for tags and empty property dictionary with the API call removes the metadata.
+User-defined metadata provided through the API overwrites existing metadata.
+For example, passing empty name and description fields with an empty array for tags and empty property dictionary with the API call removes the existing metadata.
 If you omit the tags or properties fields, the existing values remain unchanged.
+If you want to add a tag to a list of existing tags, you must include the existing tags in your update.